Respiratory Syncytial Virus (RSV) in Florida

 Respiratory syncytial virus (RSV) is a common respiratory virus that usually causes mild, cold-like symptoms.
 Young children and older adults, especially those with certain underlying health conditions, are at higher risk for severe illness from RSV.
 Prophylaxis is available for children who qualify.
 For more information, contact your health care provider.

-Figure 27 (above) shows Florida’s RSV regional season breakdown.
-Regions that are currently in RSV season are marked with orange stars.
+Florida’s RSV regional season breakdown.
+Regions that are currently in RSV season are marked with pink stars.

-The determination of unique seasonal and geographic trends of RSV activity in Florida has important implications for prescribing patterns for initiating prophylaxis to children at high risk for complications from RSV infection.
-The American Academy of Pediatrics currently recommends preapproval for prophylactic treatment be made based on state surveillance data.
-For more information on RSV surveillance systems used in Florida, see the last page of this report.
+The determination of unique seasonal and geographic trends of RSV activity in Florida has important implications for prescribing patterns for initiating prophylaxis to children at high-risk for complications for RSV infection.
+The American Academy of Pediatrics recommends preapproval for prophylactic treatment be made based on state surveillance data.

-Figure 28: In week 15, the percent of emergency department and urgent care center visits for RSV among children <5 years was stable.
-Levels were above those observed at this time in previous years.
+In weeks 25-26, the percent of emergency department and urgent care center virus for RSV among children <5 years decreased.
+RSV activity in children <5 years remained within levels observed at this time in previous years.

 Florida's Respiratory Syncytial Virus Surveillance